zarif-al/graphql-starter-rust/Readme.md

 Your application will be available at `http://localhost:{PORT}`.

+## Logging

+All the crates in this project use `Tracing` and `Tracing_Subscriber` for logging purposes.

+SeaORM also implements `Tracing` as it's logger.
+This creates an issue of ending up with too many logs.
+To resolve this issue I make use of the `with_env_filter` option of `tracing_subsciber`, this option configures `tracing` filter the logs.
+I pass the name of the crate as the argument to only print the crate logs an ignore all other logs.

+To learn more about `with_env_filter` please see this doc [Tracing Subscriber::EnvFilter](https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html)

 ## Deployment
 This application can be deployed on any machine that can run a docker image.
 You can follow these steps to deploy this project: